-Our program originated from a psychodynamic base, and might now be described as polytheoretical, with significant acknowledgement of and exposure to up to date findings and practices in several orientations, including psychodynamic/psychoanalytic, cognitive-behavioral, and humanistic.
-We place a strong value on theoretical rigor and respectful exchange of ideas across theoretical positions.
+Our program might best be described polytheoretical.
+Our supervisors and teachers include psychodynamic, psychoanalytic, cognitive-behavioral, and third-wave practitioners.
+We place a premium on theoretical rigor and respectful exchange of ideas across theoretical positions.

 If you are a student who identifies as underrepresented in any way, we hope you will consider us in your application process.
 Our internship is committed to a rigorous philosophical examination of the history and systems of psychology (including current discourse) as they relate to questions of identity and difference, and we pride ourselves on a curriculum that has for years exceeded the field's standard in this regard.
 We also understand that "diversity" is a complex issue, and that there are diverse ways to think about diversity itself.
 We are committed therefore to fostering the respectful exchange of varying and divergent viewpoints through the lens of critical thought, and believe that such engagement makes us all better psychologists.

 Please indicate in your cover letter whether you are applying either to the Adult or Child Track.

 A more detailed description of the program can be obtained online at www.upstate.edu/psych/education/internships/psychology